weidaolee/classification_platform/README.md

 # Introduction
 This is a cinputer vision deep learning experimental platform for Pytorch.
 With just one line of Linux command you can do the following:
-* Training neural network for muilti classifion task.
+* Train a neural network for muilti classifion task with single or muilti GPUs.
-* Training with muilti gpus.
 * Use acc, precision, recall, f1 score, confusion matrix to evaluate the model.
 * Use tensorboard to record and visualize model performance.
 * Save each checkpoint.